aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_getupperboundraw.rst

         where :math:`n` is the number of columns in the matrix.

     *ubs*
-        A real-valued parameter over colSet indicating the lower bound values of each column in colSet.
+        A real-valued parameter over colSet indicating the upper bound values of each column in colSet.

 Return Value